 As I said in my last post (Part IV), the perception of the cup half empty vs. cup half full is a cornerstone of this hunter-gatherer drive.
 This feels so important to me that it bears repeating!
 Setting aside our glorious ‘cup runneth over’ moments, we naturally feel the cup half empty more often than not.
 Feeling this negative bias drives us to get out there to hunt and gather just in case what we have will not be enough.
 We fear being caught short, and naturally so.

-We no longer need to hunt and gather food, so we intuitively substitute other things that we feel will make us full-filled, i.e., happy.
+We no longer need to hunt and gather food, so we intuitively substitute other things that we feel will make us full-filled, i.e., “happy”.
 Shopping is one of the most common pursuits.
 It’s simply a matter of feeling some deficiency (cup half empty) and then hunt and gather for solutions.
 Naturally, some activities, such as shopping, are more obviously hunting or gathering.
-Others are tangentially so, such as researchers hunting and gathering evidence to ‘feed’ their case.
+Others are tangentially so, such as researchers hunting and gathering evidence to “feed” (a.k.a., nurture, provide for) their “offspring” (a.k.a., research subject matter).

-Realizing that all we do in life is simply an extension of core hunter-gathering instincts takes courage.
-It not only humbles one’s claim to fame, but also the glory of the heroes and role models we idolize.
-It makes mountains into molehills by neutralizing much of the hierarchical framework upon which civilization rests… not all the framework, but perhaps just enough to make civilization feel a little more natural.
+Realizing that all we do in life is simply an extension of core hunter-gathering instincts takes courage and humility.
+It not only threatens one’s claim to fame, but also wipes away the glory of the heroes and role models we venerate.
+It makes mountains into molehills by neutralizing much of the hierarchical framework upon which civilization rests… not all the framework, but perhaps just enough to make civilization feel a little more organic.

 A New Old Way

 Our ancestral circumstances were more conducive to touching the spirit of emptiness and stillness.
-Civilization often leaves us too busy chasing progress to fully fathom the wisdom of chapter 16.
+Civilization often leaves us too busy chasing progress to fathom the wisdom of chapter 16 fully.

 Devote effort to emptiness, sincerely watch stillness.